 Changes to This Privacy Statement

-This Privacy Statement may be updated periodically to reflect changes to our personal information practices.
-The revised Privacy Statement will be posted on the OUAC website at www.ouac.on.ca/privacy/.
-We will treat your personal information in accordance with the privacy statement in place at the time of collection of such information, or as you otherwise consent.
+We may update this privacy statement periodically to reflect changes to our personal information practices.
+We will post the revised privacy statement on our website.
+We treat your personal information in accordance with the privacy statement in place at the time of collection of such information, or as you otherwise consent.

 How to Contact Us

-Feel free to contact our Applicant Services department at any time if:
+Contact our Applicant Services department at any time if

 - you have a complaint about the manner in which we treat your personal information.